-The cover letter is an essential element in your job application.
+The cover letter is an essential element in your job search.
 On this article, we discuss ten valuable tips on how you can write a more effective cover letter:

 1. Take advantage of connections.
 If you have a friend who is directly connected with the company you are applying for, it’s a good idea to mention this in your cover letter.
 A potential employer is most likely to give you a chance for an interview and even hire you if you have a mutual connection.